Dakota people: Language

+Charles Alex Eastman (1858–1939), physician, author, and co-founder of the Boy Scouts of America.

 The Dakota language is a Mississippi Valley Siouan language, belonging to the greater Siouan-Catawban language family.
 It is closely related to and mutually intelligible with the Lakota language, and both are also more distantly related to the Stoney and Assiniboine languages.
 Dakota is written in the Latin script and has a dictionary and grammar.